Manzoor Pashteen: Detentions

 On 5 September 2017, Pashteen and his father, along with two other human rights activists, Jamal Malyar and Shah Faisal Ghazi, were detained by Pakistani security forces at Barwand check post in Tiarza Tehsil, South Waziristan.
 Pashteen was beaten up under the allegation that his human rights campaign damaged military morale.
 “I said, you are building your morale by killing innocent children and then calling us terrorists,” Pashteen later told.
 As a result of the social media campaign for them by their supporters, they were released on 6 September by the military.

 On 27 January 2020, Pashteen was arrested by the police in Peshawar on allegations of sedition.
 The arrest was criticized by then Afghan President Ashraf Ghani.
 Human Rights Watch (HRW) urged Pakistani authorities to release Pashteen and drop the charges against him, saying "using criminal laws to chill free expression and political opposition has no place in a democracy."
-In one of the protests against the arrest outside the National Press Club in Islamabad on 28 January, PTM leader and member of the National Assembly Mohsin Dawar, Ismat Shahjahan and Ammar Rashid of the Awami Workers Party (AWP), and 26 other protesters were arrested.
+During a protest against the arrest outside the National Press Club in Islamabad on 28 January, PTM leader and member of the National Assembly Mohsin Dawar, Ismat Shahjahan and Ammar Rashid of the Awami Workers Party (AWP), and 26 other protesters were arrested.
 Ismat Shahjahan and Mohsin Dawar were released on 29 January but Ammar Rashid and 22 others were sent to jail on sedition charges; all charges were dropped against them on 17 February.
 On 2 February, at least 43 activists were briefly arrested from other protests held in solidarity with Pashteen in Dera Ismail Khan, Karachi and Faisalabad.
 After almost a month in jail, Pashteen was released on 25 February and was received by a large number of PTM workers.

 On 28 March 2021, the police arrested Pashteen in Kohat and Mohsin Dawar in Karak to prevent both of them from travelling to Bannu to join and lead the Janikhel protest march.
 The protest was called off on 29 March after an agreement was signed between the protesters and Mahmood Khan, the Chief Minister of Khyber Pakhtunkhwa, following which Pashteen and Dawar were released.

+On December 4, 2023, Pashteen was arrested under mysterious circumstances.
+He was enroute to Turbat, where Baloch activists were protesting state-inflicted injustices when, according to eyewitnesses, Pakistani forces fired at his vehicle, injuring a passerby.
+He was then arrested.
+On December 6, his supporters assembled outside the White House, advocating for his safe release.
+On December 7, an Islamabad court granted a seven-day remand for Pashteen, arrested in Chaman on Monday.
+His lawyer claimed Pashteen was "abducted" from Balochistan and produced in court three days later, citing an alleged car attack.
+Despite opposition, the court ordered police to present Pashteen again on December 14.